 I have progressed musically since then.
 I managed to attain Grade 6 on the piano and Grade 5 on the organ.
 I joined all the choirs I could.
 I just seem to be full of music, yet neither of my parents could play an instrument or read music.

-I explain all this to show that, in preparing the rehearsal files which comprise the major part of the website, I have a wide association with different kinds of music groups covering all ranges of ability and styles.
+I explain all this to show that, in preparing the rehearsal files on this website, I have a wide association with different kinds of music groups covering all ranges of ability and styles.

-I intend to keep people up-to-date by using the “News from JohnF” pages.
+I intend to keep people up-to-date by using the “News from JohnF” pages and the Announcements Forum

 Anyone who wishes to make suggestions for adding to the site can Contact Me.
 I welcome this as I want to make the site as comprehensive as possible.